muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Ah, I see, thanks."

-I quickly hid my face behind my face behind my now red hair and assumed a position of what probably looked like meditation.
+I quickly hid my face behind my now red hair and assumed a position of what probably looked like meditation.

 "By... by the way...
 Master Mikay, could I ask you for a small favor?"